 When to Go

-The “season” for The Colorado Trail is primarily 3 months: July, August and September.
+The “season” for The Colorado Trail is primarily 3 months: July, August, and September.
 Before this 3-month season, users encounter troublesome snowpack remaining from winter and spring storms.
-After these months, fall storms begin bringing new snows that are deep and long lasting.
+After these months, fall storms begin bringing new snows that can be deep and long lasting.
 (Here’s a video that shows how a snowstorm can ‘up’ the challenge of distance hiking.)

 A MIX OF USERS

 The CT is open to a variety of travelers.
 Past travelers have reported they appreciated knowing in advance the different types of users they’ll encounter.
 When users meet on the trail, who is supposed to yield?

 Are Dogs Allowed?

 Dogs are allowed on The Colorado Trail, except for six miles of Segment 1.
 Dogs are not allowed on CTF Trail Crews.
 Within National Forests and Wilderness Areas, regulations regarding dogs vary.

 The CT passes through six national forests and 11 USFS ranger districts.
 While most Forest Service offices cannot provide specific information about the CT itself, they can be useful in providing info on the condition of access routes (Forest Service roads, etc.) to trailheads.